websauna/websauna/docs/source/narrative/testing/preface.rst

 Testing in Websauna
 ===================

-Websauna uses a :term:`py.test` testing framework, with term :term:`Splinter` browser emulation library.
+Websauna uses a :term:`pytest` testing framework, with term :term:`Splinter` browser emulation library.

 * py.test provides advanced test running capabilities with markers for test exclusion and scope of a test